Doctor of Management

 Doctor of Management - Course Requirements

-UCSP 611D Introduction to Graduate Library Research Skills (0), to be taken within the first 6 credits of graduate study
+UCSP 815 Introduction to Library Research Skills for Doctoral Studies (0), to be taken within the first 6 credits of graduate study

 - DMGT 600 Foundations of Doctoral Study (3)